 Environmental Management System in place to minimize our impacts

 Our ISO 14001 Certification sets the guidelines for our Environmental Management System.
 Through this system, we have identified actions, materials, and processes which could have negative impacts to the environment.
 Some impacts may be over-consumption of natural resources and loss of habitat for wildlife species.
 Other impacts might increase pollution; degrading air, water, or land.
 Some impacts could even result in health consequences for Zoo staff or animals.
 When left unmitigated, these impacts would ultimately result in increased costs for the citizens of North Carolina, sometimes in the short term but especially over the long term.
 To reduce such impacts, all Zoo staff, volunteers and contract staff are responsible for:

 One result from the Zoo’s 1989 waste audit was the institution of three paper conserving measures.
-(Remember that in 1989, not many staff had regular computer access).
-At that time, the Zoo relied on paper photocopies to distribute information, and consequently used a significant amount of paper.
+(Note that in 1989, few staff had regular computer access.)
+At that time, the Zoo relied on paper photocopies to distribute information to staff members, and consequently used a significant amount of paper.
 One early goal was to encourage copying on both sides of a sheet of paper.
-Even today, our printers continue to have double-sided printing as the default setting!
+Even today, our printers continue to have double-sided printing as the default setting.
 We also began collecting mixed office paper for recycling.
-This has never been an elaborate undertaking, and many offices still use old cardboard boxes as recycle bins!
-Lastly, we began a policy of collecting used Zoo maps and brochures—be sure to look for the collection bin when you exit the Zoo!
+This has never been an elaborate undertaking, and many offices still use old cardboard boxes as recycle bins.
+Lastly, we began a policy of collecting used Zoo maps and brochures—be sure to look for the collection bin when you exit the Zoo.